ssethx24/ssethx24-intern-repo-focusbear/README.md

 # ssethx24-intern-repo-focusbear
-This is Shaurya Seth's public repo as a focus bear intern
+This is Shaurya Seth's public repo as a focus bear intern.